 Dr. Renee Perelmutter, Associate Professor of Slavic and Jewish Studies, writes fantasy fiction and poetry under the name Rose Lemberg.
 Her book Marginalia to Stone Bird is the first book of poetry to be shortlisted for a Crawford Award, and is also up for an Elgin Award.
 Marginalia has been reviewed by Publisher’s Weekly and Strange Horizons.
 Available at Aqueduct Press and Amazon.

-March 16, 2017: Mackenzie Haun and Sarah Herman are among three Jewish Studies students who have been elected to join Phi Beta Kappa, the oldest and most prestigious national academic academy.
+March 16, 2017: JS students Mackenzie Haun, Sarah Herman and Ariel Silverman were elected to join Phi Beta Kappa, the oldest and most prestigious national academic academy.
 Phi Beta Kappa “celebrates and advocates excellence in the liberal arts and sciences.
 Its campus chapters invite for induction the most outstanding arts and sciences students at America’s leading colleges and universities.”

 —U.S. News & World Report